eolecvk/problem_practice/palindrom_substrings/README.md

 The program defines:

-+ a sliding window as a list of chr of size 4
++ a sliding window as an char array of size 4

-	+ the sliding window allow to quickly check if a given substring is a valid palindrom; ie
+	+ the sliding window allows to quickly check if a given substring is a valid palindrom; ie

 		- it is 4 chars long
 		- last char is equal to first, second is equal to third